nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 - Resilience is becoming more important.
 To create a stable platform for the community to rely on for learning infrastructure automation for the long-term, attention must be paid not only to general stability and scalability, but also the ability to inspect problems with the system.
 - A nontrivial portion of our community wants to work directly with Antidote for their own purposes, and doesn't plan to use the NRE Labs curriculum.
 Now, our chief consideration is to make it easier for folks to contribute to the Antidote platform.
 Breaking it up into different components means a lot less for folks to wrap their heads around at a time.
+- Extending Syringe as simply as possible.
+API as well as messaging is a key part of this.

 There are a few guiding principles we are following in this design: